 H99=h(IV)

-H0 is the first token to use, then tokens are used in increasing order of token index.
-In this way, one-way property of hash algorithms is exploited such that an attacker cannot learn the next token even if he/she knows the previous tokens.
+H0 is the first token to be used, then tokens are used in increasing order bytoken index.
+In this manner, one-way property of hash algorithms is exploited such that an attacker cannot learn the next token even if she knows the previous tokens.

 Alias Computation

-Aliases are temporary identifiers for clients.Aliases change frequently using a secure protocol.
-By changing the aliases frequently, anonymity is achieved in the system to some extent.
+Aliases are temporary identifiers for clients.
+They change frequently using a secure protocol.
+By changing the aliaseslike so , anonymity is achieved in the system.

-Serial number (SN) of the connection card, which is bought from an operator, will be used as a base for client’s aliases.
-An alias will be computed by performing following operations:
+The Serial number (SN) of the CC, which is bought from an operator, will be used as a base for client’s aliases.
+An alias will be computed by performing the following operations:

 Client will pick a random 128-bit unsigned number and call it his nonce NCL.